paulschick/spartan-ng-mcp-server/docs/usage/components.md

 ### Building a Form

 ```
-"Help me build a login form using shadcn/ui components"
+"Help me build a login form using Spartan NG components"
 "Show me the form components I need for a contact form"
 "Get the input and button components for a search form"
 ```